HalaJah/FlutterLearningJourney/period_tracker_app/README.md

 # Development Status:
 Firebase Integration: Work is currently in progress to integrate Firebase for back-end database management.
-This will allow for secure storage, retrieval, and management of user data.
+This will allow for secure storage, retrieval, and management of user data. <br />
 UI Enhancements: Upcoming updates include adding hover effects and refining the frontend experience to make the application more user-friendly.

 # App Pages: